ldijkman/randomnerd_esp32_wifi_manager/Kill_a_Russian_Search_Engine/readme.md

 - https://youtu.be/1cCoRdJHscQ
 - go away and protest against your maniac insane leader

-- 3 million elderly, women and children on the run with no food and water in freezing weather
+- 3 million Ukranian People, elderly, women and children on the run with no food and water in freezing weather
 - Putin targeting civilians, mollesting complete cities
 - Yandex.ru you suck, tell the Russian People the truth